trafficinc/sam-simulator/README.md

   Right now the project runs in software with separate hub, pilot, and shield roles plus a browser UI, but it is also being built so pieces can eventually be split across separate hardware like laptops and Raspberry Pis.

+  > If you make cool configs for the sim, please share them!

   <img src="dashboard.png" width="1200" alt="Dashboard">

 # SAM Simulator Prototype